Why Do Car Accidents Happen?

 Ignoring Speed Limits or Driving Too Fast for Conditions

 Speeding remains one of the leading causes of auto accidents in Florida.
-According to the National Highway Traffic Safety Administration, speeding is factor is 30 percent of all fatal car accidents nationwide, killing an estimated 1,000 people every month.
+According to the National Highway Traffic Safety Administration, speeding is factor in 30% of all fatal car accidents nationwide, killing an estimated 1,000 people every month.

 To understand just how dangerous speeding can be, consider the difference of just 10 miles per hour.
 If you are traveling 30 miles per hour, you will need 125 feet or 1.5 seconds (the average reaction time) to stop a vehicle.
 If you're going 40 miles per hour, you would drive an extra 22 feet before applying the brakes and travel an extra 44 feet before stopping.
 That extra 66 feet could be the difference between being involved in an accident and safely driving away.